synopsys-sig/srm-k8s/README.md

 The SRM software uses a new deployment model that supports a separately licensed Scan Farm feature, which includes built-in SAST and SCA scanning powered by Coverity and Black Duck.

 If you previously installed Code Dx, the SRM predecessor, you should upgrade your Code Dx instance using the deprecated deployment model available in the [codedx-kubernetes](https://github.com/codedx/codedx-kubernetes) repository.
-Code Dx customers should plan to migrate to the new deployment model by 11/14/2023 (stay tuned for more information).
+Code Dx customers should plan to [migrate](admin/migrate) to the new deployment model by 11/14/2023.

 # Deploying SRM on Kubernetes